Graduate Centre for Academic Communication

 Welcome to the Graduate Centre for Academic Communication (GCAC).
 GCAC provides graduate students with advanced training in academic writing and speaking.

 We are now located on the first floor of the McMurrich Building (12 Queen’s Park Crescent West).
-In keeping with the University of Toronto’s response to the COVID-19 pandemic, our offices are currently closed and our staff, instructors and faculty are working remotely.
+For general inquiries, please contact us at firstname.lastname@example.org.

 Graduate students need to be able to communicate sophisticated information to sophisticated audiences.
 As you prepare to attend your first conference, to write your first proposal, or to publish your first paper, you will need stronger communication skills than those needed in undergraduate work.
 By emphasizing professional development rather than remediation, GCAC can help you cultivate the ability to diagnose and address the weaknesses in your oral and written work.